phproberto/lib_sample/README.md

 ### 6.1. <a name="fields"></a>Fields.

-You can load library with `prefix.field`. we use a custom prefix for our fields instead of the core fields `J` prefix.
+You can load library's fields with `prefix.field`.
+We use a custom prefix for our fields instead of the core fields `J` prefix.
 [Read why](http://phproberto.com/en/blog/26-joomla-form-fields-rules-right-way)

 Sample usage: